bretmullinix/openshift-idm-cluster-on-aws/part5-register-idm-client/readme.md

     Let's explain the tasks below.

+      The following task will include
+      the necessary variables to delete
+      the EC2 instances.

       ```yaml
        - name: Include the variables needed for creation
          include_vars:
            file: "vars/main.yml"
       ```

-      The task includes the necessary variables to delete the EC2 instances.
+      The following task will clear out the molecule **instance_conf** variable.
+      The variable provides the EC2 instance information for molecule to use.

       ```yaml
        - name: Populate instance config